betterscientificsoftware/bssw.io/Events/Workshop.BoKSS21.md

 ### Submission Guidelines
 Prospective participants are invited to submit two types of contributions:  (1) Full papers (max 8 pages), (2) Extended abstracts (max 2 pages).
 Both types of contributions have to follow a well-defined structure, which can be found on the workshop website.

 Workshop papers will use a single blind submission process.
-All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity by the program committee.Accepted papers will become part of the workshop proceedings.
+All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity by the program committee.
+Accepted papers will become part of the workshop proceedings.

 #### Contributed by BSSw.io team